 (adsbygoogle = window.adsbygoogle || []).push({});

 As an entrepreneur, you are often filling multiple roles in your business.
-At times, you act as the CEO, marketing specialist, customer service, and Human Relations (HR) among many others.
+At times, you act as the CEO, marketing specialist, customer service, and human resources (HR) among many others.
 With a constant stream of emails, employees, clients, phone calls, and social media, it can be nearly impossible to stay focused on the task at hand.
 Our brains are susceptible to distractions, so with all the outside noise and motion, we find it hard to focus in today’s digital age.
+All of this makes it harder for an entrepreneur to reach their business goals.

 Start Small